TagYFP

 (A) MDCK cells expressing TagYFP-tubulin fusion; (B) U-205 cells expressing TagYFP-actin fusion.
 Images were kindly provided by Dr. Christian Petzelt (Marinpharm).

-TagYFP can be used in multicolor labeling applications with cyan, green, red, and far-red fluorescent dyes.
+TagYFP can be used in multicolor labeling applications with blue, cyan, red, and far-red fluorescent dyes.

 Multicolor labeling using TagFPs.